 Starbucks does a really good job of building its brand through its employees.
-Starbucks has a @StarbucksJobs Instagram and Twitter account that they use specifically to promote their employer brand and interact with potential candidates.
-They use the hashtag: #sbuxjobschat to encourage people to contribute feedback and they also regularly post links to their LinkedIn and other social media pages for easy access to resources.
+Starbucks has a @StarbucksJobs Instagram and Twitter account that they use specifically to promote their employer branding and interact with potential candidates.
+They use the hashtag: #sbuxjobschat to encourage people to contribute feedback, and they regularly post links to their LinkedIn and other social media pages for easy access to resources.
 Starbucks also has a Jobs Playlist you can view via their Youtube Channel.
-Visit Starbucks' career site here.

 Creating a unique community for employees is not something new to the jobs industry.
 But what you can learn from Starbucks is that by creating conversations online through various social media platforms with employees and candidates, you can learn about what inspires people in their jobs, as well as what they're looking for in potential jobs at your company.